 When you format this result using the Percentage number format, Excel will automatically display the decimal result as a percentage, there is no need to multiply by 100.

 If have a negative value for the original number, the above formula won't work and can be adjusted by adding the ABS function:

 ABS makes negative numbers positive and in this case ensures the original value is positive when the variance is calculated.
 However, the results you get when with negative values can be misleading, as explained by Jon Acampora in his detailed article on the topic.

 If you need to calculate percent of goal, you can do so with a simple formula that divides the actual by the goal amount, with the result formatted using the percentage number format.
 This same formula can be used to calculate things like percent of...

-If you need to calculate the percentage change between two values in Excel, you can use a formula that divides the change itself by the "old" value.
-A classic example would be to calculate the percentage between sales last month and sales this month...
+To calculate the percentage change between two values in Excel, you can use a formula that divides the difference between two values by the "old" value.
+In the example shown, E6 contains this formula: = ( D6 - C6 ) / C6 When formatted as a...

 If you need to calculate the percent remaining in a year, based on a given date, you do so with a formula based on the YEARFRAC function.
 In the example, the formula in C5, which calculates percentage of year remaining, is: = YEARFRAC ( DATE ( YEAR...

 If you need to calculate a profit margin, you can easily do so with a simple formula that uses the sale price and the cost.
 In the example shown, the first formula looks like this: = ( B4 - C4 ) / B4 Make sure you use parentheses to control the...